ckeditor/ckeditor4-docs/docs/guide/widget_sdk/tutorial_1/README.md

 		// Simple Box widget code.
 	} );

-All CKEditor plugins are created by using the {@linkapi CKEDITOR.plugins#add} function.
+All CKEditor plugins are created by using the {@linkapi CKEDITOR.plugins#add CKEDITOR.plugins#add} function.
 This function should contain the plugin name (again, the same as the directory name, so `simplebox` in our case) and the plugin logic placed inside the `{@linkapi CKEDITOR.pluginDefinition#init init}` function that is called upon the initialization of the editor instance.

 The `simplebox` plugin is going to define the `simplebox` widget.
 To do this, the plugin needs to reference the generic [Widget plugin](https://ckeditor.com/cke4/addon/widget) that provides the {@linkapi CKEDITOR.plugins.widget Widget API}.
 This is done in the `{@linkapi CKEDITOR.pluginDefinition#requires requires}` property.